restaumatic/external-orders-api/README.md

                 1. lat - required number, latitude
                 2. lon - required number, longitude
         1. `DineIn` - an order must only be prepared and delivered to a restaurant table, could potentially include table number (e.g. via scanning qr code)
-    1. `fullfillmentTime` - zulu (UTC) time in ISO 8601 format e.g "2019-05-14T15:44:54.723Z", when the restaurant is suppossed to fullfill the order, which is: either getting the order ready to be picked up by the external courier or customer (`fullfillmentMethod==Takeaway`) or getting the order delivered by the restaurant's courier (`fullfillmentMethod==Delivery`) or serving the order at the restaurant's table (`fullfillmentMethod==DineIn`)
+    1. `requestedFullfillmentTime` - optinal zulu (UTC) time in ISO 8601 format e.g "2019-05-14T15:44:54.723Z", when the restaurant is suppossed to fullfill the order, which is: either getting the order ready to be picked up by the external courier or customer (`fullfillmentMethod==Takeaway`) or getting the order delivered by the restaurant's courier (`fullfillmentMethod==Delivery`) or serving the order at the restaurant's table (`fullfillmentMethod==DineIn`).
+If not provided it's assumed to be as soon as possible.
     1. `subjectToOverwriteFullfillmentTime` - required boolean - if fullfilment time can be overwritten upon order acceptance
         > currently supporting only `true` value
     1. `paymentMethod` - required one of `Cash` or `Online` or `Card` or `Prepaid`.